adamcysec/tkbot/README.md

 ### 1) Add a tk to a user that killed you
 `!tk @user comment`

+Use this command to report a team mate that killed you.

 **Example:**

 `!tk @Adam WATCH YOUR AIM`